jbetancur/react-data-table-component/README.md

 # Notice:

 This is a clone of [https://github.com/jbetancur/react-data-table-component](https://github.com/jbetancur/react-data-table-component) with one additional feature: [Column Filtering](https://anothercodeartist.github.io/react-data-table-component/?path=/story/general--kitchen-sink).
-Once [jbetancur](https://github.com/jbetancur) merges the corresponding PR and publishes an updated version of his data table component, this site will get depricated!
+Once [jbetancur](https://github.com/jbetancur) merges the corresponding PR and publishes an updated version of his data table component, this site will get deprecated!

 <!-- TOC -->